-If you were busy chasing kids around during this month’s CES trade show, you may have missed the buzzy launch of Sling TV.
+If you were busy chasing kids around during this month’s Consumer Electronics Show, you may have missed the buzzy launch of Sling TV.
 The streaming service made headlines by announcing a deal with just one channel that has so far eluded potential cord cutters: ESPN.
-But there’s another channel Sling serves up that will make your kids stop running around and take notice, too: The Disney Channel.
+But there’s another channel Sling TV serves up that will make your kids stop running around and take notice, too: The Disney Channel.

 Using Slate’s handy cord-cutter’s calculator, we priced out a few streaming packages to see how they stacked up.

 The “Up To Speed Around The Water Cooler” Package

 Amazon Prime + Hulu Plus + Netflix + Sling TV = $542.76/year

 This package gets you House Of Cards and Transparent, along with Hulu’s epic back catalog, plus Sling TV’s offering of food and home-related reality programming, for nearly half of an average cable bill.

 The “My Kid’s College Plan Is Pegged To A 3-Team Parlay” Package